Are protein powders good or bad for children?

 What is your understanding of protein as a parent of a youth athlete?
 Do you know whether protein powder is safe or not?
 Are you aware of the different plant or animal-based dietary sources of protein?
 If you are unsure about any of these, then this article is perfect for you.

-Once sports become an important part of your children’s life, queries may arise regarding sports supplements.
-One of the most common concerns is about protein powders.
+Once sports become an important part of your children’s life, queries may arise regarding nutrition.
+One of the most common concerns we receive at Youth Sport Nutrition (YSN) is about protein powders.
 Protein powders are commonly used by active individuals, including youth athletes, for recovery, and performance.
 Some of the most frequently asked questions regarding protein powder are:

 1. Is protein powder drug free?